Columbia City Council passes 'stay at home' order amid COVID-19 crisis

 Banks, credit unions and check cashing services, insurance, payroll, accounting, services related to financial markets and legal services also are listed among the wave of essential services that could continue operating under the proposed measure.

-To see the full draft order, and list of essential services that are excepted, go here.
+To see the full draft order, and list of essential services that are excepted, click here.

 Rickenmann had reservations about the stay at home order.
 In a statement sent to Free Times, he said such an order is "the most drastic action any government can take."